amritajose/Web-Scraping-with-Text-Summarization/README.md

 # Web-Scraping-with-Text-Summarization

-This project scrapes text from a web source and summarizes it using NLTK.
-It also summarizes text using Gensim and compares the summaries generated using both.
+This project scrapes text from a web source (Wikipedia) and summarizes it using NLTK.
+The text is tokenized, lemmatized and then summarized using sentence scoring.
+The text is then summarized using Gensim.

+The two generated summaries are compared with gold standard summaries for performance evaluation.